 – Section 2 subsection 8 for the Indian Companies Act, 2013

-Issued Capital means that part of the authorised share capital which is already issued to someone or for the public in the share market for subscription.
+Issued Capital means that part of the authorised shares capital is already issued to someone or to the public in the share market for subscription.

 – Section 2 subsection 50 for the Indian Companies Act, 2013

-Unissued Capital means that part of the authorised share capital which is not issued yet for the subscription.
+Unissued Capital means that part of the authorised shares capital which is not issued yet for the subscription.